You’ve reached content that’s exclusive to AARP members.

 Try this today

 • Think beyond the drink.
-Contribute to your water intake by eating foods with high water content, such as melons, lettuce and soup.
+Contribute to your water intake by eating foods with a high water content, such as melons, lettuce and soup.

 Why